 Understanding Nitrogen and Crystallization

 Nitrogen (N₂) is a diatomic molecule, meaning it consists of two nitrogen atoms bonded together.
-At room temperature, nitrogen is a gas, but as it cools, it transitions to a liquid and eventually a solid state.
-The crystallization of nitrogen occurs at extremely low temperatures, typically below its freezing point of -210°C (-346°F).
+Consider this: at room temperature, nitrogen is a gas, but as it cools, it transitions to a liquid and eventually a solid state.
+Practically speaking, the crystallization of nitrogen occurs at extremely low temperatures, typically below its freezing point of -210°C (-346°F).
 At these temperatures, the kinetic energy of the nitrogen molecules is reduced to the point where intermolecular forces, specifically van der Waals forces, can overcome their motion and arrange them into a crystalline lattice.

 Crystallization is influenced by several factors: